aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/smart-markers/generate-chart-by-processing-smart-markers/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells APIs provide the WorkbookDesigner class to work with Smart Markers where the formatting & formulas are placed in the designer spreadsheets and then processed against specified data source(s) to fill up the data according to the Smart Markers.
-It is also possible to create Excel charts by processing Smart Markers, that will require the following steps.
+Aspose.Cells APIs provide the WorkbookDesigner class to work with Smart Markers, where the formatting & formulas are placed in the designer spreadsheets and then processed against specified data source(s) to populate the data according to the Smart Markers.
+It is also possible to create Excel charts by processing Smart Markers, which will require the following steps.

 - Creation of designer spreadsheet
 - Processing designer spreadsheet against specified data source